amittauro/chitter-front-end-react/README.md

 # Chitter Front End React App

 Chitter is an imitation of a social media app, built as a practice project with React.
 The project focuses on user interface testing with React Testing Library and fetching data.
-The next steps would be to add further styling.
+The next steps would be to add further styling and page to automatically update likes after a peep is liked.

 Chitter consumes API data from a back-end API: [chitter-api-backend](https://github.com/makersacademy/chitter_api_backend).
 It offers users the opportunity: